 “I’m not Ethiopian; I’m a red-neck from Texas.”
 Sam Saverance said between bites of misir wot, a dark red mash of lentils wrapped in a folded injera, a squashy Ethiopian bread.

 Sam and Liyuw started Bunna Cafe five years ago and brought on their chef, Kedega a year into the project.
 Bunna, coffee in Amharic, began as a pop-up coffee ceremony that eventually evolved into a roaming Ethiopian food shop moving between dinner parties and events such as Smorgasburg.
 Two years into the business, the trio gained enough traction to host a lunch counter at Mama Joy's, a Bushwick southern-style comfort joint.
-Four months later, the Mama Joy's went out of business, but Sam, Liyuw, and Kedega raised enough money with an Indiegogo campaign to buy the location.
-Bunna Cafe had become a brick-and-mortar business.
+Four months later, Mama Joy's went out of business, but Sam, Liyuw, and Kedega raised enough money with an Indiegogo campaign to buy the location.
+Bunna Cafe was a brick-and-mortar business.

 The restaurant attracted both locals in Bushwick and Ethiopians from other areas of the city -- there isn't much of an Ethiopian presence in Bushwick.
 The buzz caught the attention of the local press and interviews came rolling in.
-The most common question Sam fielded?
-“Why Ethiopian?”
+The most common question Sam fielded: “Why Ethiopian?”

 “But Ethiopia, man, there’s something just wild about it - wildly sophisticated,” he said while describing the rich history of the country, the dramatic landscapes, and the elegant designs.
 He was mesmerized by the people, who as he explains with a sly smile, “live passionately.”

 A trait that is translated into the food, not just in the earthy and perfectly spiced taste but the vibrant and graphic colors.